ABOUT US: Andy Tallone and the award-winning Yellow Bike

 We're adding more content, more photos, more bikes all the time & we're growing fast.
 Please be patient with us as we grow & evolve.
 And please keep checking back.
 Thank you.

-Andy Tallone on a friend's Honda C90 in 1970, riding in the dirt with my cowboy boots on.
+ABOVE: Andy Tallone (that's me) on a friend's Honda C90 in 1970, riding in the dirt with my cowboy boots on.
 And check out that Triumph logo on my T-shirt!
 Even then...

 My name is Andy Tallone.
 Welcome to my website.
 Classic-British-Motorcycles.com is the embodiment of one of my life's greatest passions.
 Brit Bikes have been in my blood since I was old enough to drive.